deeptigp/deeptigp.github.io/index.md

 - I served as one of the chairs for the <a href="https://cvpr.thecvf.com/Conferences/2025/Organizers"> Broadening Participation</a> at CVPR'25.
 Our goal was to identify students who don't have the financial means to attend and support them.
 - I'll be speaking at <a href="https://vision-x-nyu.github.io/scalable-vision-cvpr2025/"> Scalable Generative Models in Computer Vision</a> and <a href="https://worldmodelbench.github.io/"> WorldModelBench: The 1st Workshop on Benchmarking World Models </a> at CVPR'25
 -  Named Computing & Data Sciences (CDS) <a href="https://www.bu.edu/cds-faculty/culture-community/faculty/faculty-fellows/">Faculty Fellow</a> in 2024.
-- [July'24] Started as an Assistant Professor in CS at Boston University!
-- I am an Area chair at <a href="https://wacv2024.thecvf.com/"> WACV'24</a>!

 ## Professional Service